Turbulence in cascading: Origin of the variance and skewness of density function: Introduction

-In this work, we provide a concise thermodynamic and cascading perspective on turbulence, offering a theoretical framework for understanding the $\sigma^2$–$\mathcal{M}$ relation and PDF skewness in turbulent systems with different Mach numbers and driving forces.
-In Sect. \ref{sec_backdef}, we introduce background knowledge and definitions related to the probability density functions (PDFs) of gas density on the $s = \ln(\rho)$ scale.
-In Sect. \ref{sec_logpdf}, we focus on the underlying processes of turbulent and structural dissipation, deriving the empirical $\sigma^2$–$\mathcal{M}$ relation and its deviations under appropriate assumptions.
-In Sect. \ref{sec_frac}, we describe two density-fraction strategies to explain the origins of PDF kernels skewed at both ends.
-We also introduce the concept of a `dual' operation to characterize the highly symmetric structure between the PDF kernels resulting from these two strategies.
-In Sect. \ref{sec_discuss}, we present further discussions, including: the influence of skewness on the $\sigma^2$–$\mathcal{M}$ relation (Sect. \ref{sec_discuss_skewM}); the physical interpretation of high-$s$ skewed kernels by exploring the mathematical construction of corresponding turbulent systems (Sect. \ref{eq_starformation}); and considerations and limitations of this work (Sect. \ref{sect_short}).
-Finally, we provide a brief summary in Sect. \ref{sec_summary}.
+In this work, we provide a concise thermodynamic and cascade perspective on turbulence, establishing a unified theoretical framework to understand the $\sigma^2$--$\mathcal{M}$ relationship and PDF skewness across varying Mach numbers and driving modes.
+The paper is structured as follows: In Sect.~\ref{sec_backdef}, we introduce the essential background and definitions regarding density PDFs.
+In Sect.~\ref{sec_logpdf}, we provide a thermodynamic view of the $\sigma^2$--$\mathcal{M}$ relation.
+In Sect.~\ref{sec_frac}, we explore the origin of PDF skewness and its scaling relation to the Mach number.
+In Sect.~\ref{sec_discuss}, we discuss the physical scenarios of high-$s$ skewed PDFs along with several important considerations of this work.
+Finally, we summarize our main conclusions in Sect.~\ref{sec_summary}.